-- Added rndc python module. - Added support for DynDB, a new interface for loading zone data from an external database, developed by Red Hat for the FreeIPA project.
+- Added an isc.rndc Python module, which allows rndc commands to be sent from Python programs. - Added support for DynDB, a new interface for loading zone data from an external database, developed by Red Hat for the FreeIPA project.
 (Thanks in particular to Adam Tkac and Petr Spacek of Red Hat for the contribution.)